zcrayman/tut-rest/4/README.md

 ## Implement a functional test with RestTemplate

-Create a new class `com.yummynoodlebar.functional.OrderTests` and enter the following code:
+Create a new class `com.yummynoodlebar.rest.functional.OrderTests` and enter the following code:

 `src/test/java/com/yummynoodlebar/rest/functional/OrderTests.java`
 ```java